Table of Contents

 Year Two: Spouse and Children

-In the second year after death, the right to file expands.
-The surviving spouse and any children of the deceased (including adult children) may file the claim.
+In the second year after death, the right to file a wrongful death claim expands significantly under Colorado's Wrongful Death Act (C.R.S. § 13-21-201).
+The surviving spouse and any children of the deceased—including adult children—may file the claim during this period.
 If there is no surviving spouse, the children may file on their own.
 This is also the period during which a designated beneficiary may file if the deceased had no spouse or children.
+The 2-year statute of limitations (C.R.S. § 13-80-102) provides the overall window for pursuing these claims.
+It is important to note that Colorado law caps wrongful death damages at $2,125,000 as of 2025 (C.R.S. § 13-21-203), which represents the maximum recoverable amount regardless of the circumstances.
+Understanding these eligibility rules and limitations is essential for families navigating the wrongful death claim process.

 Beyond Year Two: Parents and Siblings

-If there is no surviving spouse, no children, and no designated beneficiary, the deceased's parents may file the claim.
-As of January 1, 2025, Colorado House Bill 24-1472 expanded the list of eligible claimants to include siblings of the deceased in certain circumstances—specifically, when the deceased was an unmarried person without descendants and without surviving parents.
+If there is no surviving spouse, no children, and no designated beneficiary, the deceased's parents may file a wrongful death claim under Colorado's Wrongful Death Act (C.R.S. § 13-21-201).
+As of January 1, 2025, Colorado House Bill 24-1472 significantly expanded the list of eligible claimants to include siblings of the deceased in certain circumstances—specifically, when the deceased was an unmarried person without descendants and without surviving parents.
+This expansion recognizes that siblings may suffer compensable losses when other traditional beneficiaries do not exist.
+Claimants pursuing wrongful death claims must act promptly, as Colorado law imposes a strict two-year statute of limitations for filing (C.R.S. § 13-80-102).
+Additionally, recovery is subject to the statewide wrongful death cap of $2,125,000 as of 2025 (C.R.S. § 13-21-203).
+Understanding eligibility requirements and filing deadlines is essential for families navigating these claims.

 Why the Tier System Matters

 The practical impact of this system is significant.
-If you are a parent who lost an adult child and that child had a spouse, you cannot bring a wrongful death claim in the first year—even if the spouse chooses not to file.
-If the spouse doesn't act, you may need to wait until the appropriate window opens.
-This is why consulting with a wrongful death attorney immediately after a loss is so important.
+If a parent lost an adult child and that child had a spouse, the parent cannot bring a wrongful death claim in the first year—even if the spouse chooses not to file.
+If the spouse doesn't act within their priority window, the parent may need to wait until the appropriate period opens.
+This hierarchical approach, established under the Colorado Wrongful Death Act (C.R.S. § 13-21-201), creates substantial consequences for timing.
+Under C.R.S. § 13-80-102, the overall statute of limitations for wrongful death claims is two years from the date of death.
+However, missing the tier-specific filing windows can eliminate a claim entirely, regardless of whether the two-year deadline remains active.
+Additionally, while Colorado caps wrongful death damages at $2,125,000 as of 2025 (C.R.S. § 13-21-203), procedural errors cannot be remedied by later damages awards.
+Consulting with a wrongful death attorney immediately after a loss is essential.
 Timing errors under this statute can be fatal to an otherwise strong case.

 Average Wrongful Death Settlement Amounts in Colorado